R-407C

 R-407C is a mixture of hydrofluorocarbons used as a refrigerant.
 It is a zeotropic blend of difluoromethane (R-32), pentafluoroethane (R-125), and 1,1,1,2-tetrafluoroethane (R-134a).
-Difluoromethane serves to provide the heat capacity, pentafluoroethane decreases flammability, tetrafluoroethane reduces pressure.
+Difluoromethane provides heat capacity, pentafluoroethane decreases flammability, and tetrafluoroethane reduces pressure.
+R-407C has a glide of approximately 5 °C compared with R-410a which has less than 0.17K.
 R-407C cylinders are colored burnt orange.

-This refrigerant is intended as a replacement for R-22 in existing refrigerators.
-R-22 production will be phased out by 2020 as per the Montreal Protocol as the chlorine in R-22 can lead to ozone depletion.
-As the components in R-407C lack chlorine it does not contribute significantly to ozone depletion in the stratosphere.
-Despite improved environmental impact with respect to ozone depletion, R-407C still has a calculated 100-year global warming potential of 1774, only slightly lower than calculated value of 1960 for the R-22 refrigerant it replaces.
-The use of R-407C and other high GWP hydrofluorocarbon refrigerants is being phased out worldwide in accordance with the Kigali Amendment to the Montreal Protocol.
+R-407C is intended as a replacement for R-22 in existing refrigerators.
+R-22 production will be phased out by 2020 as per the Montreal Protocol, as the chlorine in R-22 can lead to ozone depletion.
+As the components in R-407C lack chlorine, it does not contribute significantly to ozone depletion in the stratosphere.
+Despite having a lower environmental impact with respect to ozone depletion, R-407C still has a calculated 100-year global warming potential of 1774, only slightly lower than calculated value of 1960 of R-22 it replaces.
+The use of R-407C and other high global warming potential (GWP) hydrofluorocarbon refrigerants is being phased out worldwide in accordance with the Kigali Amendment to the Montreal Protocol.
 Its use was barred for many applications in the United States on 1 January 2025 with near-complete phaseout planned by 1 January 2028.